drawbuildplay/blog/content/blog/diy-outdoor-patio-lights.md

 {{<imgproc "/uploads/Dragonfly.png" Resize "400x" >}}My Helper{{</imgproc>}}

-Next, if you have hooks lying around, then great, otherwise you can buy some heavy duty hooks from Amazon to hold the string lights.
+Next, if you have hooks lying around, then great, otherwise you can buy some [heavy duty hooks](https://amzn.to/2Gln7Af "Heavy Duty Hooks (Amazon)") from Amazon to hold the outdoor patio lights.
 Drill a small pilot hole where you want to mount the hook.
 Then twist the hook into the hole.
 Repeat for as many posts as you need.

 {{<imgproc "/uploads/Drill-Pilot-Holes.png" Resize "400x" >}}Drill Pilot Holes{{</imgproc>}}

 {{<imgproc "/uploads/Post-With-Hook.png" Resize "400x" >}}Post with Hook{{</imgproc>}}

 The posts need to be mounted vertically against the deck railing.
 Many other blog posts try to mount these in cement or in pots.
-I just needed it to lean against the existing deck railing, so I bought these 36 inch heavy duty cable ties instead.
+I just needed it to lean against the existing deck railing, so I bought these [36 inch heavy duty cable ties](https://amzn.to/2Dia3uO "36 inch heavy duty cable ties (Amazon)") from Amazon instead.
 Use the cable ties to tie the post to the existing deck.
 Do this near the top and bottom so it has good support.
 Cable ties (zip ties) work best because they hold in place (ie don't loosen over time), and you can tug on it to get it really nice and tight.
 My initial attempt I tried to tie it with some string, but you really cant get it to hold tight enough.
+The cable ties are black (also available in clear), so they hide pretty well.
+Just snip off the excess.

 {{<imgproc "/uploads/Tied-Post.png" Resize "400x" >}}Tie with Cable Ties{{</imgproc>}}